polkadot-developers/substrate-docs/content/md/en/docs/design/index.md

 - Is provable data integrity central to your project?
 - Is the immutability of records of primary importance?
 - Is community participation crucial to the success of your project?

+## What issues do you need to consider?

 As part of the design process, there are important issues and trade-offs to consider.
 For example: